 The surest way is having a proper, quality flat roof installation in the first place, and a skilled roofer handling your maintenance afterwards.
-When you are looking to install a new roofing system for your commercial property, it is important that you choose professional roofers who can do the project according to the manufacturer’s specifications.
+When you are looking to install a new roofing system for your commercial property, you need to choose the best professional contractor who can do the project according to the manufacturer’s specifications.
 This small step helps for preventing roof blistering, and catching them early.

-Otherwise, it is important to keep foot traffic limited, especially in warmer weather.
-Walking over blisters can break them open, exposing the surface to the elements that could further damage the roof.
+Otherwise, it is important to keep foot traffic on the surface limited, especially in warmer weather.
+Walking over a blister area can break it open, exposing the surface to the elements that could cause further damage.
 Of course, be sure to keep your roof cleaned and maintained to prevent moss or algae growth.
 Since moisture and air are the major causes of roofing blisters, keeping bubbles and pools of water out and not allowing growth of life forms in the membrane area which could produce air will help.

 Stapleton Roofing has worked with clients across Arizona, and we are here to help with your repairs.
 We can give your roof an inspection if you are looking to check up on its condition after it is installed.
 Stapleton Roofing is your local roofing contractor of choice for your commercial roofing needs.
-Call (602) 562-4991 or (602) 833-ROOF (7663) to discuss your plans with us.
-You may also fill out our contact form to request a free estimate.
+Call (602) 562-4991 or (602) 755-6250 to discuss your plans with us.
+You can also fill out our contact form to request a free estimate.
 Our Arizona service areas include Phoenix and surrounding communities.